kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. In the latter stages of pregnancy
 	E. In a patient with morbid obesity

+#### Answer: C. In a patient with significant haematoma of the abdominal wall related to pelvic fracture - ?

 ### Q3.39
-Which of the following changes is most likely to be seen after major trauma?
+Which of the following changes is _most likely_ to be seen _after major trauma_?

 	A. There is profound insulin hypersensitivity
 	B. Marked vasoconstriction occurs in vessels that perfuse injured areas during the hyperdynamic phase